Rose Tico: Filming

-Tran felt the moment Rose kissed Finn was one of her character's bravest moments: "It's one thing to believe in a cause and to fight for it, but I think it’s a different type of courage to put yourself in a position where you’re emotionally vulnerable.
-To put yourself out there romantically, for me that’s very hard."
-It was Tran's first on-screen kiss, but she said Boyega made it easier because of his openness and generosity.
+Kelly Marie Tran, who portrayed Rose, considered the moment when Rose kissed Finn as one of her character's bravest moments.
+She noted that while it's one thing to believe in a cause and fight for it, expressing oneself romantically and being emotionally vulnerable is a different type of courage.
+Tran acknowledged that portraying a romantic moment was challenging for her, but co-star John Boyega's openness and generosity made the experience easier, especially since it was Tran's first on-screen kiss.
 Rose's arguably most important and famous line in The Last Jedi was delivered to Finn at the end of the film: "That's how we're going win.
 Not fighting what we hate.
 Saving what we love."
 The line, written by Johnson, was partially inspired by a similar statement made by Irvin Kershner, the director of The Empire Strikes Back (1980), the second film in the original Star Wars trilogy.
 Describing the difference between the Rebel Alliance and the Galactic Empire in that film, Kershner said: "That's the difference between the Rebels and the Empire.
 It's possible to fight because you love, not just because you hate."
 Johnson read the quote in the book Once Upon a Galaxy: A Journal of the Making of The Empire Strikes Back (1980) and incorporated it into The Last Jedi.

 After filming wrapped on The Last Jedi, Tran spent a year away from acting, in part to enjoy her last few months of anonymity before her role in Star Wars became widely known.
 She worked on an endangered wildlife reserve in South Africa, where there was no electricity, running water, or Internet access.
 Tran later went to Vietnam to work with orphans, and brought her parents back to their home country for the first time since they fled during the Vietnam War forty years earlier.